Why Employee Recognition Programs Fail?

 As mentioned above, leadership buy-in is a huge factor in creating a successful employee recognition program.
 To do so, communication is key.

 Frequently, the biggest cause of leadership apathy is a lack of understanding.
 Take time to communicate the benefits of employee recognition and your specific program.
 If your leaders don't know why or how they should be implementing an employee recognition program, it’s going to fall flat.

 Additionally, make it clear that you’re open to questions.
 If your company leaders don’t feel like they can ask questions, the rate of failure will go up.

-Personalisation doesn’t mean employers need to be privy to the ins and outs of every employee's life.
+Personalization doesn’t mean employers need to be privy to the ins and outs of every employee's life.
 It does mean going the extra step of considering preferences and taking time to get to know employees as people and what work they’re doing.

-Personalisation can look like this:
+Personalization can look like this:

 - Offering specific and timely positive feedback

 - Unique awards that speak to how the individual shows up in the office.

 The more you get to know your employees, the more successful your recognition program will be.

 Consistency is key.
 If you ever took a psychology class, you know the power of positive feedback.
 Praise and validation for a consistent set of behaviors is the key to creating productive patterns and building trust.